-M-Payment Infrastructures business Transactions processed by Banks-Handset Wallet
+Transactions processed by Banks (Handset Wallet)

-- 1. Customer asks for transaction on merchant's WWW/WAP page, selects whether he wants to pay with credit card or bank card and enters his PIN.
-Then information on purchase order, transaction information and details of the account and delivery address is transferred. - Merchant sends details on the order to the bank or credit card server. - Bank or credit card server verifies the PIN, checks details of the customer account and authorizes the transaction.
-Then the server transfers the money to the merchant. - Bank or credit card server informs the merchant and the customer that the transaction was authorized and completed on the side of the bank. - Merchant executes transaction and transfers the "m-bill".
+- Customer asks for transaction on merchant's WWW/WAP page, selects whether he wants to pay with credit card or bank card and enters his PIN.
+Then information on purchase order, transaction information and details of the account and delivery address is transferred. - 2.
+Merchant sends details on the transaction (price, customer) to the bank or credit card server. - 3.
+Bank or credit card server verifies the PIN, checks details of the customer account and authorizes the transaction.
+Then the server transfers the money to the merchant. - 4.
+Bank or credit card server informs the merchant and the customer that the transaction was authorized and completed on the side of the bank. - Merchant executes transaction and transfers the "m-bill".